ricardoliveira5ro/PathwayAPI/README.md

 #### 🚀 Run

 * Run `bundle install`
-* Edit your *database.yml* to have your local database information provide by your keys in *credentials.yml.enc*
+* Edit your *database.yml* to include your local database information provided by your keys in *credentials.yml.enc*
 * Run `rails db:create` and `rails db:migrate` (every time there is a change in your schema)
-* Edit your *seeds.rb* file to have any preloaded data and run `run db:seed`
+* Edit your *seeds.rb* file to include any preloaded data and run `run db:seed`

 #### 💭 Considerations

+* Postgre database hosted in *neon.tech*
+* Webservice hosted in *render.com*